Future habitats in leo

 Progress:

-2022 Sep – MOU’s with Turkey for astronaut trip; Canada, Hungry & New Zealand for research
+• 2022 Sep – MOU’s with Turkey & the Saudi space commission for astronaut trips; Canada, Hungry & New Zealand for research

 Target Dates: